-Dovel and wholly-owned subsidiary, Medical Science and Computing (MSC), hold a number of contract vehicles that make it easy for us to get started creating the innovative solutions our customers need.
+Dovel and subsidiaries, Ace Info Solutions (AceInfo) and Medical Science and Computing (MSC), hold a number of contract vehicles that make it easy for us to get started creating the innovative solutions our customers need.

 IT Schedule 70 is an IT procurement vehicle that offers a comprehensive array of state-of-the-art IT products, services, and solutions.

 Alliant 2, GSA’s premier enterprise GWAC, provides flexible access to customized IT solutions from a large, diverse pool of industry partners.
 The scope of the Alliant GWAC includes any and all components of an integrated Information Technology (IT) solution, including all current and any new technologies which may emerge during the life cycle of the Contract, and IT systems and services in support of National Security Systems, as defined in FAR 39.002.

 One Acquisition Solution for Integrated Services (OASIS) is an acquisition vehicle that meets the needs of customers with complex, integrated professional services.
 The OASIS Unrestricted vehicle provides a common architecture and platform across the Federal Government for the acquisition of complex professional service requirements.

 The Professional Services Schedule 00CORP provides a streamlined approach to fulfilling requirements that fall within the scope of several service-based GSA Schedules.